Who is God’s (Jehovah’s) Witness?

 “But now thus saith the Lord that created thee, O Jacob, and he that formed thee, O Israel, Fear not: for I have redeemed thee, I have called thee by thy name; thou art mine”.

-These words were stated long before the formation of the new covenant founded on Christ and God’s new arrangement with Christ installed as High Priest.
-Therefore, they are not applicable to the body of Christ.
+Nonetheless, the words recorded at Isaiah 43:10 were stated long before the formation of the new covenant founded on Christ and long before God’s new covenant arrangement with Christ installed as High Priest.